Real Madrid Secures Advancement in Champions League Knockout Play-off

 Vinícius Jr. scored the team’s second goal in the second half, which ultimately sealed the victory.
 He presented a continuous offensive threat to the opposing defense.

-- Thiago Pitarch, César Palacios, and Fran García also played limited minutes.
-Pitarch showed promise in build-up play, while Palacios demonstrated technical skill during his time on the field.
+David Alaba was introduced, providing stability and experience after Asencio’s injury.
+Franco Mastantuono entered with a defensive focus, executing his role with intensity.
+Thiago Pitarch, César Palacios, and Fran García also played limited minutes; Pitarch showed promise in build-up play, and Palacios demonstrated technical skill.